This delicious Easter Bark is so easy to make… and super cute, too!

 - Green food coloring

 - Place coconut in a Ziploc bag.
-Place 3-4 drops of green food coloring in a teaspoon of water and pour it over coconut.
+Place 3 to 4 drops of green food coloring in a teaspoon of water and pour it over coconut.
 Shake bag to evenly distribute color.

-- Line a 15x10 baking sheet with parchment or wax paper.
+- Line a 15×10 baking sheet with parchment or wax paper.
+Lay graham crackers over parchment or wax paper in a single layer.